cleon1699/website/readme.md

-# Musings, random information, and life hacks
+# Musings, random information, and lessons learned

 ## This Website's Purpose